liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 ![Window](/doc-files/tmf/Window.png)

--The processor takes as arguments another processor &phi; and a window width *n* - It returns the result of &phi; after processing events 0 to
+The processor takes as arguments another processor &phi; and a window width *n* - It returns the result of &phi; after processing events 0 to
 <i>n</i>-1... - Then the result of (a new instance of &phi;) that processes
 events 1 to <i>n</i>-1... - ...and so on